American football on Thanksgiving: Pennsylvania

 Abington Senior High School and Cheltenham High School play every year on Thanksgiving morning, unless one of the two schools is in the playoffs.
-The two schools, representing Abington Township and Cheltenham Township, are less than 2 miles apart and have been playing since 1915.
+The two schools, representing Abington Township and Cheltenham Township, Pennsylvania, are less than 2 miles apart and have been playing since 1915.
 The rivalry is the fifth-oldest public school rivalry in Pennsylvania, and seventh oldest of all schools.
 As of 2013, Abington holds the lead, 54–33–6.